mintusikder/mintusikder/README.md

 A vibrant community for plant lovers and sustainable gardeners.

 ✨ Features:
-- User and gardener roles with content access
-- Post gardening tips by plant type and difficulty
-- Firebase Auth + dynamic tip detail routes
-- Responsive UI with **TailwindCSS** & **React Router**
+-📝 Share and browse gardening tips by category, difficulty, and plant type -🔐 Firebase Auth for secure login and personalized content -💬 Dynamic routes for individual tip details and user-contributed content -🛠 Built with React, Tailwind CSS, Firebase, Express, MongoDB -🌐 Responsive UI optimized for both mobile and desktop

 ---